Olympus E-400 vs E-620

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-400 and Olympus E-620 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-400 and the E-620 have been discontinued, but can regularly be found used on eBay.
+Both the E-400 and the E-620 have been discontinued, but can regularly be found used on ebay.
 The E-400 was replaced by the Olympus E-410, while the E-620 was followed by the Olympus E-600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-400 and E-620 can be found, respectively, in the Olympus E-400 Manual (free pdf) or the online Olympus E-620 Manual.

 So how do things add up?
 Is the Olympus E-400 better than the Olympus E-620 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.